myfirebase/docs/docs/cloud-functions.md

 As you can see it's easy to write functions with firebase cloud functions.

-!!! info "Firebase cloude messaging"
+!!! info "Firebase cloud messaging"
-    This example of sending push notification requires to register a service-worker through client site (browser) which is already defined in this project, check the following link [Cloud Messaging](cloud-messaging.md).
+    This example of sending push notification requires registering a service-worker through client site (browser) which is already defined in this project, check the following link [Cloud Messaging](cloud-messaging.md).